rsyncOSX/RsyncOSXdocs/content/post/Notarized.md

 +++
 author = "RsyncOSX"
 date = "2020-04-16"
-title =  "Signing and notarize the apps" tags = ["notarize"] categories = ["sequrity"] description = "Some info about signing and notarizing."
+title =  "Signing and notarization" tags = ["notarize"] categories = ["sequrity"] description = "Some info about signing and notarizing."